-- a maximum fine for breach by an individual of NZ\$200,000 per offence, or for a business of NZ\$600,000 per offence;
+- a maximum fine for breach by an individual of NZ\$200,000 per offence, or NZ\$600,000 per offence for a business;

 - compensation to affected consumers;

 - injunctions; and

 - management banning orders.

-Consumer Guarantees Act 1993 ('CGA')
+Consumer Guarantees Act 1993 (CGA)

-- Provides consumers with a number of guarantees that apply to goods or services purchased from a supplier in trade. - Has a broad scope defining a consumer as a person who acquires goods or services of a kind ordinarily acquired for personal, domestic or household use or consumption, provided that the person does not represent themselves as acquiring the goods or services for resupplying in trade or for use in manufacture or production. - Applies to certain business-to-business transactions, giving the business consumer the benefit of the same guarantees as an individual consumer. - The guarantees generally cannot be contracted out of, but as with the FTA, there is a limited exception for parties to a business to business transaction where the goods or services are purchased for business purposes and it would be fair and reasonable to contract out of the CGA.
+- Provides consumers with a number of guarantees that apply to goods or services purchased from a supplier in trade. - Has a broad scope defining a consumer as a person who acquires goods or services of a kind ordinarily acquired for personal, domestic or household use or consumption, provided that the person does not represent themselves as acquiring the goods or services for resupplying them in trade, consuming them in the course of a process of production or manufacture, or in the case of goods, repairing or treating in trade other goods or fixtures on land.

+- Applies to certain business-to-business transactions, giving the business consumer the benefit of the same guarantees as an individual consumer. - The guarantees generally cannot be contracted out of, but as with the FTA, there is a limited exception for parties to a business-to-business transaction where the goods or services are purchased for business purposes and it would be fair and reasonable to contract out of the CGA.